GitLiveApp/GitLive/_sections/codesharing-jetbrains.md

 ### Overview

-GitLive's video-calling feature allows you to call teammates straight from your IDE and work together on files like you would on a Google Docs collaboration.
+GitLive's code-sharing feature allows you to pair program with one click and work together on files like you would on a Google Docs collaboration.
 This feature will undoubtedly boost your productivity when you want to fix code issues with a teammate.

 ### Instructions
 #### Step 1

- Next to a teammate's name, you will find a phone icon allowing you to place a call.
+ Next to a teammate's name, you will find the codesharing icon, allowing you to start a session.

 ![Call Teammate](/uploads/jetbrains-call-teammate.jpeg "Call Teammate"){:class="screenshot"}